Hack of The Month - January 2023

 Introduction

 ImageMagick is one of those really powerful libraries that always gets mentioned in regards to anything to do with image processing.
 Sure enough, it’s a case of doing “apt install” and installing the relevant library in whatever programming language is being used.
-And away you go, you now have support for dozens of image formats and the ability to resize, convert between them, add text, and so on.
-This is exactly what one of our clients had implemented into their web application, that we assessed in late January.
+And away you go, you now have support

 Features